 Ashley made her much anticipated return to Southern Charm in episode nine of season six, which aired last week.
 She says she made the choice to show up to a group event at Eliza Limehouse’s house "on a whim," in hopes of getting closure.
 Her last big encounter with the cast was at the reunion, where the consensus seemed to be, "Never show your face in Charleston, South Carolina, again, Ashley."

-'Southern Charm' Cast Sounds Off on Ashley's Return
+'Southern Charm' Cast Sounds Off on Ashley Jacobs' Return (Exclusive)

 "I didn't wanna look back and say, what if?" she shares.
 "How would things have been different had I tried?
 What if things went well?"